The Pyramids of Giza, built between 2589 and 2504 BC.

 The Sphinx, an enigmatic monument usually associated with king Khafre, stands watch near his valley temple.
 In addition, tombs sprawling to the east and west of Khufu’s pyramid contain the remains of officials, royal relatives and others who had the privilege to be buried there.

-To the south of the Sphinx is the “Wall of the Crow,” which is a 656 feet (200 meter) long and 32 feet (10 meters) thick.
+To the south of the Sphinx is the “Wall of the Crow,” which is a 656 feet (200 meters) long and 32 feet (10 m) thick.
 South of it is a place known, in the words of the excavators, as “the lost city” that housed at least some of the pyramid builders.

-When it was completed by Khufu, the Great Pyramid rose 481 feet (146 meters).
-Today, with the loss of the some of the stone, it is slightly shorter, measuring 455 feet (138 meters).
+When it was completed by Khufu, the Great Pyramid rose 481 feet (146 m).
+Today, with the loss of the some of the stone, it is slightly shorter, measuring 455 feet (138 m).
 It was the tallest building in the world until the 14th century, when the Lincoln Cathedral was completed in England.

 Three smaller pyramids, often referred to as “queens’ pyramids,” are located adjacent to Khufu’s pyramid.
 It’s difficult to say for sure whom they belonged to but one of them may have been for Khufu’s mother, Hetepheres.
 In addition, a smaller “satellite” pyramid, located between the queens’ pyramids and Khufu’s, was discovered in the 1990s.

 Seven boat pits have been found at Khufu’s pyramid, two on the south side, two on the east side, two in between the queens’ pyramids and one located beside the mortuary temple and causeway.
 The best preserved boat, carefully reassembled from over 1,200 pieces, is 142 feet (43 m) long, with wooden planks and oars.
 The purpose of these boats is a mystery.
 [Natural Disasters in Ancient Egypt Revealed]